 Mental fatigue causes a reduction in attention, reaction time, task planning and adjustment in performance after making an error.
 Therefore, non-invasive physical and psychological stress markers are currently being identified that could be used in the screening process when measuring the fatigue status of an individual.

 Sport is swiftly becoming a numbers game.
 The difficulty is to turn big data into smart data; providing the right amount of data to make models more accurate while avoiding a ´data tsunami´.
 Smart data will be used to support practitioners in their decision-making.

-In many domains, how cohesive a team is may explain how successful they are at completing a specific task while maintaining the needs of their group members.Appropriately, a large amount of interest has been dedicated into understanding what unites a group of individuals and allows them to consistently and successfully complete tasks.
+In many domains, how cohesive a team is may explain how successful they are at completing a specific task while maintaining the needs of their group members.Appropriately, understanding what unites a group of individuals and allows them to consistently and successfully complete task is valuable.